--Chemical Guys Maxi Suds II

 Engine Bay/Door Shuts:

----Clay Magic's blue Claybar and Meguire's Final Inspection for lubrication.
+---Clay Magic's Claybar and Meguire's Final Inspection for lubrication.

 --Lake Country foam pads